Winter Safety for Construction Workers

 Communication is important at any time.
 However, having proper two-way communications with workers during the winter can help ensure that workers' views and needs are being addressed so that their health and safety remain a priority at all times while they continue to give their best to their occupation and ensure productivity even while work becomes more arduous when working outdoors in winter.

 Remain Alert to Weather Forecasts

-The safety officer or site supervisors must remain alert to changing weather patterns such as winter storm warnings, blizzard warnings, ice-storms, and increasing wind-chill factor.
+The safety officer or site supervisors must remain alert to changing weather patterns such as winter storm warnings, blizzard warnings, ice storms, and increasing wind-chill factors.
 The best method is to check the national weather forecast every morning and several times as the day progresses.
 The National Oceanic and Atmospheric Administration (NOAA) is a good source to get timely weather reports on unpredictable changes in weather conditions.
 This will ensure workers are given enough time and adequate warning to secure work areas, vacate the worksite, and drive home in relatively safe road conditions.

 Build Up Emergency Shelters